Menu

 All cover is provided by internal staff who the children are familiar with – more settled behaviour and focused learning attitudes.

-Subject leaders, ECT teacher, RQT, well-being time, reading/ phonics leader have time to focus on these areas on a rolling program.
+Subject leaders, ECT teacher, well-being time, reading/ phonics leader have time to focus on these areas on a rolling program.
+SDP priorities given more time and focus.

 1, 2, 3